samfdhanani/operant-conditioning-DRH/README.md

 # operant-conditioning-DRH
-Differential Reinforcement of Higher Rates of Behavior Analysis
+Differential Reinforcement of Higher Rates of Responding Analysis